djengineer/python_basics/README.md

 Created by Wong Ding Jie
 Copyright 2018 - 2020

+For expanded codes on Gello Game, see https://github.com/djengineer/pygamecurriculum

+For created web servers with python, see https://github.com/djengineer/flask-python3-starter-kit

 # How to use this
 Learners should follow the example code given and plug it into their own Python environment.
 Or learners can use online compilers like https://repl.it/